 The District has one lease commitment.
-A three (3) year commercial lease for additional office space.
-This lease with GGD Oakdale LLC expired on March 31, 2014.
-However, the District renewed its contract for an additional 5-year term until March 31, 2019.
+A eight (8) year commercial lease for additional office space.
+This lease with GGD Oakdale LLC expired on March 31, 2019.
 The monthly lease payment, including sales and use tax, is \$2,325.

 The following table summarizes future minimum commitments under these lease agreements: